 There are several options for the millions of U.S. homeowners who owe more on their home than the property is currently worth.
 Here are a few:

 1. FHA Streamline Refinance — If you are upside-down/underwater on your mortgage and currently have an FHA loan, refinancing to a better FHA mortgage through the FHA streamline program is an excellent option.
-The new upgrades to the FHA streamline program are especially beneficial to borrowers who have FHA loans that were funded prior to May 2009.
+It is a low cost, low headache process designed to lower payments and interest rates.
 Fill in the contact form on this page if you have an FHA loan and would like to learn more about the FHA-to-FHA streamline program.

 3. HARP Refinances — With President Obama’s HARP program, qualified homeowners can refinance a conventional first mortgage which is backed by Fannie Mae or Freddie Mac no matter how underwater they are.
 (See here to find out if your conventional mortgage is backed by Fannie or Freddie.)
 As long as the current Fannie or Freddie loan was acquired prior to May of 2009 there should be no loan-to-value (LTV) limits.
 Further, while the HARP 1.0 program did not work well for people currently paying mortgage insurance (PMI), the changes in the HARP 2.0 program allow borrowers with PMI to participate.
 The HARP program does not allow second mortgages to be combined with first mortgages but will allow the first mortgage to be refinanced with the second mortgage remaining in place as is (called a subordination).
 See here for more on HARP 2.0 guidelines, features, and requirements.
 Contact us to learn more.